edge-core/sonic-buildimage/.github/pull_request_template.md

 pull request for inclusion in the changelog:
 -->

-#### Ensure to add label/tag for the feature raised. example - [PR#2174](https://github.com/sonic-net/sonic-utilities/pull/2174) where, Generic Config and Update feature has been labelled as GCU.
+#### Ensure to add label/tag for the feature raised. example - PR#2174 under sonic-utilities repo. where, Generic Config and Update feature has been labelled as GCU.

 #### Link to config_db schema for YANG module changes
 <!--